hackr1/BioChemistry/README.md

 IMPORTANT INFORMATION:
 ======================
-This is the code repository of Chemistry, where mod developers can look up our code and take inspiration and ideas from it.
+This is the code repository of BioChemistry, where mod developers can look up our code and take inspiration and ideas from it.
-This is NOT the place to download Chemistry, as we don't host the binaries here.
+This is NOT the place to download BioChemistry, as we don't host the binaries here.
-If you want to install Chemistry, please visit: http://hackr1.bplaced.net/minecraft/mods/chemistry/
+If you want to install BioChemistry, please visit: http://hackr1.bplaced.net/minecraft/mods/chemistry/

 If you are a mod developer and want to use our code as a base for your own mod, feel free to fork or download our repository.
 Attention: No texture files are contained in the repository!